mo-sangha/book/chapters/3.typ

 Now the very mind which was seeking is allowed to invert as awareness, non-dual mind.

-In regards to the elements and reality itself, now the four togal visions have reversed and awareness is beginning to saturate body, speech, mind, and reality as it was once known.
+In regards to the elements and reality itself, now the four togal visions have reversed and awareness is beginning to saturate body, speech, mind, and conditioned reality.
 Togal visions four, three, and two are in this phase.
-This phase may also correspond with bhumis 2-10 and the jhanas, unfolding non-linearly.
+This phase may also correspond with bhumis 2-10 and the jhanas, unfolding non-linearly and asymmetrically.

 /////////////////////////////////////////////////////////////////////////////////
 == Key Point